JoaoAJMatos/DynamoBlox/README.md

 In order to create and run the smart contracts, DynamoBlox needs a special virtual environment, just like Java.
 The code executed by the DynamoBlox's VM (DBVM) is written in a language called Bloxy which includes a various set of instructions to perform mathmatical operations, loops, conditionality and more.

-Following are the instructions (OpCodes) supported by the DBVM as of 01-02-2022:
+Following are the instructions (OpCodes) supported by the DBVM:

 | OpCode  | Description                              |
 |---------|------------------------------------------|